majo-z/RegexNfaMatch/README.md

 # RegexToNFA - Graph Theory Project 2018
 My name is Marian and I am 3rd year software development student at GMIT.
 Objective of this project was to build a non-deterministic finite automaton (NFA) from a regular expression and use the NFA to check if the regular expression matches a given string of text.
-The project has benn split into different parts.
+The project has been split into different parts.
 First part was to parse the regular expression from infix to postfix notation using Shunting Yard algorithm,then to build a non-deterministic finite automaton (NFA) using Thompson's algorithm(construction) and finally to implement the matching algorithm using the NFA to test a given string to determine whether it is valid or invalid.
 The programs has be written in Go programming language.

 ## How the project was created
 1. I have created Shunting yard algorithm that converts infix regular expression into postfix regular expression.
 The output of this algorithm is regular expression in postfix notation.